davecanderson/docs/docs/create-your-first-webservice.md

-The [dotnet tools](/dotnet-tool) are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc), quickly [apply gists](/mix-tool) to your project enabled by ServiceStack's effortless [no-touch Modular features](/modular-startup), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to explore your [remote .NET Core App in real-time](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).
+The [dotnet tools](/dotnet-tool) are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc), quickly [apply gists](/mix-tool) to your project enabled by ServiceStack's effortless [no-touch Modular features](/modular-startup), [command-line API access](/post-command), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to explore your [remote .NET Core App in real-time](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).

 ## Step 2: Selecting a template

-Importantly, the dotnet tools lets you create [.NET Core, .NET Framework](/dotnet-new) and [ASP.NET Core on .NET Framework](/templates-corefx) projects.
+Importantly, the dotnet tools lets you create [.NET 6, .NET Framework](/dotnet-new) and [ASP.NET Core on .NET Framework](/templates-corefx) projects.
-Unless you're restricted to working with .NET Framework you'll want to start with a [.NET Core project template](/dotnet-new#usage), for this example we'll start with the Empty [web](https://github.com/NetCoreTemplates/web) template which implicitly uses the folder name for the Project Name:
+Unless you're restricted to working with .NET Framework you'll want to start with a [.NET 6 project template](/dotnet-new#usage), for this example we'll start with the Empty [web](https://github.com/NetCoreTemplates/web) template which implicitly uses the folder name for the Project Name:

 :::sh